markvdh/Iceberg-tables/README.md

 * **Snowflake EXTERNAL VOLUME name**: Specifies the identifier (name) for the external volume where the Iceberg table stores its metadata files and data in Parquet format.
 [External volume](https://docs.snowflake.com/sql-reference/sql/create-external-volume) needs to be created in Snowflake as a prerequisite.
 * **Catalog integration**: Specifies the identifier (name) of the [catalog integration](https://docs.snowflake.com/user-guide/tables-iceberg#label-tables-iceberg-catalog-integration-def) for this table.This option is enbled if the type of catalog is Polaris
 * **Base location name**: Specifies the identifier (name) of the [catalog integration](https://docs.snowflake.com/user-guide/tables-iceberg#label-tables-iceberg-catalog-integration-def) for this table.
+* **TruncateBefore**: True / False toggle that determines whether or not a table is to be truncated before reloading
+     * True - Table is truncated and Copy-Into statement is executed to reload the data into target table
+     * False - Data is loaded directly into target table and no truncate action takes place.
 * **Cluster Key**: Cluster key Toggle while Enabled allows us to create subset of columns in a table that are explicitly designated to co-locate the data in the table in the same micro-partitions
   * **Allow Expressions in Cluster Key**: Toggle while Enabled allows you to write expressions